 At Quest, we’re making more of our products like Spotlight Cloud and the Microsoft Platform Management suite available as cloud offerings.
-Customers like you are asking for tools to help with their own cloud migrations, and we’re happy to put our tools in the cloud for greater ease of use and portability.
+Customers like you are asking for tools to help with their own cloud migrations, and we’re happy to put our tools in the cloud for greater ease of use and portability, including database performance monitoring.
 Being in the cloud also makes it easier to pull apps and data up there instead of pushing them from the data center.

 Are you migrating to the cloud with everyone?
 How do you feel about it?

 - Hand me my S’well and I’ll join the crowd